-Subscribers or Not, The Uphill Battle Continues to Exist
+Subscribers or Not, the Uphill Battle Continues to Exist

 If you’re a publisher, you inevitably come across a dilemma – Paywalls or Advertising.
-Some publishers have tried paywalls and learned their lesson the hard way.
+Some publishers have tried paywalls and learned their lessons the hard way.
 While a (lucky) few succeeded with a mixed strategy (Think paywalls, free content, and metered walls packed together).

 Whether you’re already putting a paywall or planning to try it in the future, we have an interesting story for you.

 Even The Times struggles to grow its subscribers

 The Times and Paywalls are considered synonyms to each other.
 So, pulling in $340 million a year from online subscription shouldn’t be a surprise.
 However, it isn’t easy to meet the quarterly expectations and grow subscription revenue (even if you’re The New York Times).

 The digital subscribers to the Times are growing year-over-year, but the revenue from those subscribers aren’t showing a steep increase.
 The publisher reported that the ARPU (Average Revenue Per User) has declined by 1 percent this Q3 and will continue to do so because of the bundled discounts and offers.